Jump to:

 Available or current treatment guidelines

-According to one guideline, individuals with chronic graft-versus-host disease with sclerodermoid disease should be referred for rehabilitation management.14
+According to current guidelines, individuals with cGvHD involving skin, fascia and muscle should be referred for rehabilitation management.17

 At different disease stages